-Katie Pritchard is a partner in the Commodities & Shipping Group, specializing in international commodity trading and shipping and international commercial arbitration and litigation.
+Katie Pritchard is a partner in the Litigation Practice Group and Commodities & Shipping Industry Group, specializing in international commercial disputes in the commodities, international trade and shipping sectors.

 Katie has spoken at international grain conferences and delivered international training courses on commodity trading and shipping for GAFTA.
 She supports events and initiatives highlighting the role of women in the law and in the shipping and commodities industries.